Contact CAOS Conflict Management on 020 3371 7507

 Staff Training for In-house University Mediation, Conflict Coaching and other Conflict Management needs

-CAOS Conflict Management provides training for Universities in the CAOS models of Mediation and Conflict Coaching as well as bespoke conflict management training courses which use the same framework of underlying philosophies and practical principles as the mediation and conflict coaching training courses.
+CAOS Conflict Management provides training for Universities in the CAOS models of Mediation and Conflict Coaching and Peer-to-Peer Resolution Support Skills as well as bespoke conflict management training courses which use the same framework of underlying philosophies and practical principles as the mediation and conflict coaching training courses.

 Please contact us by email or telephone us on 020 3371 7507 if you would like our support in providing or establishing a University Mediation Service for any of the areas described above at your University.